wangsheng-wu/citi-bike/README.md

 This project is divided into several stages.

   Stage 1 - Analyze the Citi Bike data of a month (of 2024 July).
+            Aug 26, 2024: Tableau Dashboard Overview File uploaded.
+            (Jupyter Notebook for data retrieving and sampling to be uploaded, Jupyter Notebook for monthly dataset preparation to be uploaded)

   Stage 2 - Analyze the data of a whole year (year 2023).